Vienna Teng: Inland Territory and study at the University of Michigan

 Her fourth album, Inland Territory, was released in 2009.
 Teng stated that the lyrics to "Grandmother Song" from Inland Territory are nearly a verbatim translation of a lecture that Teng received from her Mandarin-speaking grandmother, voicing her disapproval of Teng's career choice.

 In 2010, Teng announced to her fans that she had been accepted into the Erb Institute for Global Sustainable Enterprise at the University of Michigan.
 Through the program, she received an MBA from the Ross School of Business and an MS from the School of Natural Resources and Environment.
 During this period, Teng moved to Ann Arbor, Michigan, where she continued to perform and compose music, although she did not tour as frequently as she had before enrolling.
 After graduating from the University of Michigan in 2013, she worked at McKinsey & Company full-time in the area of renewable energy.

 Aims

-Teng's fifth studio album, titled Aims, was released in September 2013.
+Teng's fifth studio album, titled Aims, was inspired by Detroit and released in September 2013.
 From September to December 2013 Teng went on a tour across the United States and Western Europe to promote the new material.
 During this tour, she performed as a trio with Alex Wong and Jordan Hamlin, two other musicians who appeared on the album.
 The album was released in a standard edition and in deluxe edition sold through Teng's website.

 Personal life

 By 2018, Teng was living in Boulder, Colorado.
+As of 2024, she lives in Washington, DC.

 In early 2019, Teng announced her marriage to Jacob Corvidae.
 Their daughter, Arcadia, was born in February 2020.
 Additionally, Teng is a step-parent to Corvidae's two children from a previous relationship.